kugurerdem/rugu.dev/content/english/blog/debug-smarter.md

     })
 ```

+These are just example functions, but the main idea here is that you can
-You can basically create your own tap functions based on your own needs.
+basically create your own tap functions for your own needs.